 It is important to note that games don’t just refer to computer or video games.
 They can also include card games, board games, word games or even games that don’t require any supporting material, for example, charades.
 The common thread however is that all game-based learnings have a goal and a set of rules that have to be followed to reach a milestone.

 Game-based learning allows users to learn new concepts and practice their skills in a risk-free environment.
 Their progress in a game is directly related to their understanding of the subject.
 Game-based learning improves retention and recall rates since it keeps users engaged with the subject matter making it fun to learn.
 An increase in engagement naturally leads to higher retention and recall.
 Game-based learning is more suited for teaching complex concepts, allowing employees to practice and employ their new skills without real-world implications.
 They get feedback along the way which helps them to course correct and build the right skill set or achieve the desired behavioral change.

-Gamification, on the other hand, is not restricted to just adding a few games to your training.
+Gamification, unlike game-based learning, is not restricted to just adding a few games to your training.
 Rather, it is gamifying your entire training program.
 Gamification adds game mechanics to the non-game context and promotes desired learning outcomes using features such as rewards and recognition, badges, leaderboards and other incentives to motivate learners to complete existing training modules.

 Gamification is deeply rooted in human psychology and taps on the human need to compete and succeed.
 Accordingly, the courses are designed in a way to challenge the learners to move forward in their learning journey prodded on by rewards and recognition, and motivated to compete not only with their peers but also with themselves to beat their own scores along the journey.